BeardedTinker/Home-Assistant_Config/README.md

     <a href="https://twitter.com/BeardedTinker"><img src="https://img.shields.io/twitter/follow/BeardedTinker?style=plastic"/></a><br>

-Each commit is verified automaticlly with <a href="https://github.com/BeardedTinker/Home-Assistant_Config/actions">GitHub CI</a> - where it's tested against Current installed version, Latest, Dev and Beta release.
+Each commit is automaticlly verified with <a href="https://github.com/BeardedTinker/Home-Assistant_Config/actions">GitHub CI</a> - where it's tested against Current installed version, Latest, Dev and Beta release.
 RemarkLint and YAML is also checked.
   </h4>

 # BeardedTinker's Home Assistant configuration

-You can find here all of the configuration files from my Home Assistant installation.
+Here you can find all of the configuration files from my Home Assistant installation - production enviroment.
 Updates are pushed whenever there is a change and I do try to work on the system as much as time allows.
 I wish to thank all of the Home Assistant community for being inspiration for lot of the things I did here.

 ## Want to get more info?

-You can follow my [YouTube channel](https://YouTube.com/BeardedTinker) for more information and video guides for various stuff that's included here.
+A lot of integrations and automations have videos on my [YouTube channel](https://YouTube.com/BeardedTinker) - more then 200 videos as of Today, with at least 100 of them being Home Assistant How To's.

-If you want to get in touch, you can always find me on Discord Server - [BeardedHome](https://discord.gg/HkxDRN6)
+If you want to get in touch, you can always find me on Discord Server - [BeardedHome](https://discord.gg/HkxDRN6).

 Also, if you have time you can try and join me while streaming and there should be at lest one stream each month!